puppetlabs/puppet-docs/source/puppet/5.0/modules_publishing.markdown

 * [Module metadata and `metadata.json`][metadata]
 * [Semantic versioning](http://semver.org/)

 {:.task}
 ## Build your module

-To upload your module to the Puppet Forge, you first must build the module package.
+To upload your module to the Forge, you first must build the module package.

 1. From the command line, run `puppet module build <MODULE DIRECTORY>`.
 This command generates a `.tar.gz` package and saves it in the module's `pkg/` subdirectory.